-Annual goals and objectives are required for students that are taking an alternative assessment (portfolio).
+Annual goals and objectives are required for students taking an alternative assessment (portfolio).

-In addition to writing goals that fit the S.M.A.R.T format, the provider must also learn to use the data provided by the educational team and progress monitoring tools employed by the Social Worker (per e.g., Ohio Scales, CPSS, SDQ) which can provide valuable help in formulating goals.
-This data can include test results, assessments, benchmark tests and studies conducted on, with or for the student, which are available in Easy/IEP for review and can be provided to the provider by the student's school or by the caregiver..
+In addition to writing goals that fit the S.M.A.R.T format, the provider must also learn to use the data provided by the educational team and progress monitoring tools which can provide valuable help in formulating goals.
+This data can include test results, assessments, benchmark tests and studies conducted on, with or for the student, which are available in PowerSchool for review and can be provided to the provider by the student's school or by the caregiver.